About Jamie Vasilyan

 The psychiatrist then prescribed me mood stabilisers and tranquilisers.
 But my response to him was unequivocal: "I don't just feel suicidal, I actually threw myself at the glass of a fourth story window.
 If it wasn't for the staff at the Salvation Army, I wouldn't be here right now.
 Enough is enough..."

-I lived alone, out of work, on disability benefits.
+For the next 10 years, I lived alone, out of work, on disability benefits.
 Just me and my beautiful white cat, Kane.
 But in 2006 a very special friend came into my life, who just so happened to be a NLP Master and hypnotherapist.

 Her name was Sara.
 A warm, motherly character.
 She was the kind of person who comes into your life and accepts you exactly as you are, lifting you up, and making you feel loved.
 Can you think of someone like that during your life?
+She was also the kind of person who comes into your life and you're never the same again!

 I also hit the gym for the first time in my life (going 5 days per week) in 2011, which I found to work very well for my concentration and mood, and it was in that year that I also trained and qualified as a Solution Focused Hypnotherapist.